 Jered Sprecher, a professor in the University of Tennessee’s School of Art, describes his artwork as existing in the “sliver of space between abstraction and representation.”

 “I look to the lived daily experience of the present coupled with the artifacts of the past.
 My work compresses time into the surface of painting, that old technology.
 Increasingly flora, fauna, and natural phenomena hold my attention, as I wrestle with this imagery that we daily experience through our technology,” he says.

-With the support of research development staff in the Office of Research and Engagement, Sprecher recently won an award from the Tennessee Arts Commission (TAC) for a new project called “The Garden.”
+With the support of research development staff in the Office of Research and Economic Development, Sprecher recently won an award from the Tennessee Arts Commission (TAC) for a new project called “The Garden.”

 Sprecher’s vision for the project calls for a collection of paintings of large-scale plants and flowers with a digital edge to them that will imbue the pieces with strong natural and technological imagery.
 The exhibit will fill a room and envelop the viewer on all sides.

 “We love to have images of plants and flowers, trees and animals around us,” said Sprecher.
 “I’m taking that love for such images and the prevalence of digital technology, and I’m exploring how that affects how we understand the world around us.”

 He currently has a prototype on exhibit at the Asheville Art Museum in an exhibition called “Appalachian Now.”
 The piece, “Invisible as Music,” is an eight-foot by 12-foot painting with strong colors depicting flowers and a person almost camouflaged by the floral imagery and “glitches of technology.”

 Sprecher said he is drawn to images of flowers.